priteshgupta/connoisseur/README.md

-## Connoisseur: Free Website Template
+## Connoisseur: Free amazing and mesmerizing Website Template

 Connoisseur is a **bold** and **modern** website template suitable for websites pertaining to fine arts, cuisines, dining etc. It is **cross browser compatible** made using **HTML5** and **CSS3** with inbuilt **web font**, necessary **jQuery plugins**and much more.
 You are free to use it for your personal as well as commercial projects.
 It is released under **New BSD License**, read more about it at